0ceal0t/JobBars/README.md

 https://user-images.githubusercontent.com/18051158/130377598-2398d33a-9c0c-4d0c-8fd7-4187451a7e56.mp4

 ## Usage
-To open the settings menu, use `/jobbars`
+To open the settings menu, use `/jobbars`.
+When changing icon positions on your hotbars, you may need to switch to a different job and then back to update the icon displays.

 ## Why?
 The goal of this project is to augment the existing UI by displaying information in a more convenient format.
 It is not meant to be a complete overhaul, or to replace existing job gauges.
 If you personally only find certain parts useful, every gauge/buff/mitigation/etc. can be enabled and disabled individually.